 The Excellence in Government Fellows program is the premier leadership development course for federal employees at the GS-14 to GS-15 levels.
 For more than 30 years, EIG has helped federal employees develop strong leadership skills through application-based learning, highly interactive activities, authentic self-reflection, personalized coaching and governmentwide networking.
 Our graduates go on to plan, design and implement innovative solutions to address the federal government’s biggest challenges and improve their agencies’ effectiveness.

 The Partnership’s number one priority is the health and safety of our participants.
-We will follow a number of safety protocols, detailed below, for in-person programs.
+We will follow a number of safety protocols for in-person programs.
 However, we recognize that participants may not be comfortable with this option yet.
-As a result, participants may join the fall 2021 EIG program virtually as well.
+As a result, participants may join the spring 2022 EIG program virtually as well.